the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab1_intro_rpi/_index.md

 <mark>Note: The GPIO pin is NOT the same as the Raspberry Pi pin.
 GPIO pins are listed in the diagram under `Functions`.
 So far,we have used GPIO pin numbers 17, 27, and 22</mark>

 {{< checkpoint >}}
 Before moving on, think about how you would troubleshoot a light that wasn't turning on.
+In your notebook, answer the following question:

 How would you determine whether the bug was in your code, or if it was a hardware problem?
-Write your thoughts in your notebook.
 {{< /checkpoint >}}

-{{< aside >}}
+{{< aside "FYI: LED class" >}}
 There's lots that you can do with the LED class, like making the LED blink indefinitely, and more!
 This is a great resource for you to use as you explore the Raspberry Pi:

 **More LED Methods:** [LED documentation](https://gpiozero.readthedocs.io/en/stable/api_output.html#led)